silverstripe/cwp/docs/en/gitlab/setting-up-your-project.md

 	$ git pull recipes-basic master

-Accept the merge message as it is.
+Accept the merge message as it is (if there is one).
 Project files should now appear in your project directory.

 Now, let's pull down the latest versions packages defined in the `composer.json` **require** rules.
 Again, from the root of your checked out project (this will take some time):

 	$ composer update

+Commit the resulting composer.lock file to the repository and push back to your origin so your project becomes available on the Gitlab.

+	$ git add composer.lock
+	$ git commit -m "Commiting composer.lock"
+	$ git push origin master

 ## Accessing the site